 The training manual and exam can be found on the Archery Canada website.

-Your membership must be in good standing for the current year in order for your exam to be marked.
+The exam is offered for free, however your membership must be in good standing for the current year in order for your exam to be marked.

 Confirmation of successful completion will be sent to you by Archery Canada.